Carolina Gold Drum and Bugle Corps: History

 Established in the fall of 2000, the primary function of Carolina Gold is to provide a drum and bugle corps for the state of North Carolina.
 Gold strives to provide its performing members with a stimulating and rewarding instructional, competitive, and social experience.
 Performance units of this award-winning Corps consists of the horn line, the battery (drum line), front ensemble (pit), and a visual ensemble (color guard).

 Carolina Gold members are a diverse group of high school and college musicians, band directors, business people, parents, coming from all walks of life.
 Members come from North Carolina, South Carolina, and Virginia with ages ranging from 16 to over 50 years of age.
 Experience levels range from high school through college band as well as drum and bugle corps experience on the DCI World Class level.

 Carolina Gold finished in eighth place in Open Class at the 2005 DCA World Championships and in tenth place at the 2006 DCA World Championships in Rochester, NY.
 In 2009, Gold finished in fourth place in Class A at the 2009 DCA World Championships.
 In 2010, Gold placed third at the 2010 Championship along with receiving the High Percussion Award.
 In 2011, Gold once again finished third in Class A at the DCA World Championships and also won first place color guard and again won the Class A high percussion award.

 In 2012, Carolina Gold was crowned the DCA Class A World Champion.
 The Corps once again won first place color guard and first place percussion.
 For the first time in the Corps history, Carolina Gold won first place in the Brass and Visual captions.

 After winning in A Class, Carolina Gold returned to Open Class and was a finalist in 2013 and 2014.
 In 2015, the corps provided the finals exhibition performance.

 In 2018, Carolina Gold returned to the A Class classification, which proved to be a great move for the organization as the Corps placed first at finals and won all the scored caption awards.

-In 2020, the corps made the change from an all-age corps to a junior corps and was approved to compete in Drum Corps International under the Open Class division.
+In 2020, the corps made the change from an all-age corps to a junior corps and was approved to compete in Drum Corps International under the Open Class division, however the competitive season was canceled due to the COVID-19 Pandemic.

+In 2021, the corps posted tentative audition dates for their upcoming 2021 season, but did not field an ensemble.
+The corps has been inactive ever since.
+In late 2024, the announced they were seeking to return as a parade corps and compete in the SoundSport division of Drum Corps International.

+In 2025 the corps competed in the DCI SoundSport division, performing in Lexington, SC, Salem, VA (rain out), and the SoundSport International Music & Food Festival where they achieved a Silver rating their first year back.